viewar/documentation/docs/stack.md

 - [Tracking](/docs/sdk/basic_concepts/tracking)
 - App Utilities.

+For a full list of API calls, check our [API Documentation](http://test2.3.viewar.com/docs/index.html).

 ## ViewAR Backend

 It stores and provides the 3D data, configurations and UIs for ViewAR Applications.
 By default, ViewAR Apps use a central ViewAR server.
 If required, it may be set up within the client’s own infrastructure.
 A ViewAR proxy server ([see on GitHub](https://github.com/viewar/viewar-proxy)) may also be set up in order to serve downloads from your server infrastructure.